Barry Allen (Arrowverse): The Flash

-In The Flash, Barry awakens from a nine-month coma at S.T.A.R Labs and finds himself with superhuman speed.
-He uses his new powers to fight crime and hunt other metahumans in Central City as the Flash, a masked superhero, with the assistance of Cisco Ramon, Caitlin Snow and Harrison Wells, while he tries to identify his mother's murderer.
-When he was a child, his mother was murdered and his father, Henry Allen, was incorrectly sentenced for the crime.
-Barry was fostered by detective Joe West, the father of his friend and childhood crush Iris.
+In The Flash, Barry finds himself with superhuman amount speed, using his powers to fight crime and hunt other metahumans in Central City as a masked superhero known as the Flash of Earth-1 with the assistance of Caitlin Snow, Cisco Ramon and Harrison Wells at S.T.A.R.
+Labs.
+When he was a child, his mother Nora Allen was murdered and his father Henry Allen was incorrectly sentenced for the crime.
+Barry was fostered by detective Joe West, the father of his friend and childhood crush Iris West.

-In season one, Barry discovers that "Wells" is Eobard Thawne / Reverse-Flash in disguise and that he killed Nora Allen after his plan to travel back in time to kill Barry as a child was foiled by the Flash of his timeline, unintentionally severing his own Speed Force connection and leaving him stranded in the present day.
-After capturing him with the assistance of his allies, Barry is given the opportunity to rescue his mother by helping Eobard return to his time.
-Although he initially decides to go through with Eobard's offer, Barry decides not to at the last minute, after he is warned by his older self not to interfere, and instead returns to the present and fights with Eobard, stopping him from returning to the future.
-Barry is almost killed, but Eddie Thawne sacrifices himself to destroy Eobard.
+In the first season, Barry awakens from a nine-month coma and eventually identified "Wells" as his mother's murderer as well as the futuristic speedster Eobard Thawne / Reverse-Flash in disguise.
+Eobard killed Nora after the plan to travel back in time to kill Barry as a child was foiled by the Flash of the future and left stranded in the present day.
+After capturing Eobard with the assistance of Oliver, Martin Stein and Ronnie Raymond, Barry is given the opportunity to rescue his mother by helping Eobard return to the future.
+He initially decides to go through with Eobard's offer but Barry decides not to at the last minute as he's warned by his older self not to interfere and instead returns to the present and fights with Eobard, stopping his nemesis from returning to the future.
+Barry is almost killed but police detective Eddie Thawne sacrifices himself to destroy Eobard.

-In season two, after a singularity event occurs, the Flash is recognized as Central City's hero.
-However, the event brings a new threat from a parallel earth in the form of the speedster Zoom, who seeks to eliminate all speedsters throughout the multiverse.
-Barry discovers a recording of Eobard's confession of Nora's murder that clears his father of all charges, with Barry inheriting Harrison Wells' fortune and resources from Eobard.
-Though rich, Barry chooses to continue working for the Central City Police Department while using Wells' money to fund his and his allies' activities.
-After Zoom kills Barry's father, Barry defeats Zoom and travels back in time to save his mother's life.
+In the second season, the Flash is recognized as Central City's hero after a singularity event occurs but the event brings the interdimensional speedster Hunter Zolomon / Zoom from a parallel earth who seeks to eliminate all speedsters throughout the multiverse.
+Barry discovers Eobard's confession of Nora's murder that clears Henry of all charges, and inherited Wells's fortune and resources.
+Though rich, Barry chooses to continue working for the Central City Police Department while using Wells's money to fund his and his allies's activities with additional assistance from Harry and Jesse Wells.
+After Zoom kills Henry, Barry defeats Zoom and travels back in time to save his mother's life.

-In season three, by changing his past, Barry alters the timeline, resulting in the alternate timeline "Flashpoint".
-Though he is somewhat able to restore the timeline, this creates new threats, including the emergence of Savitar, a god-like speedster with a grudge against Barry.
-When Barry accidentally travels to the future and sees Iris killed by Savitar, he becomes desperate to change the future to prevent that from happening.
-He learns the identity of Savitar is a clone of a future version of himself.
+In the third season, Barry alters the timeline by changing the past, resulting in the alternate timeline "Flashpoint".
+Though he is somewhat able to restore the timeline, this creates new threats, including the god-like speedster Savitar as well as Killer Frost who both have grudges against Barry.
+When he accidentally travels to the future and sees Iris killed by Savitar, Barry is desperate to change the future to prevent that from happening by working with Vibe, Wally West and Jay Garrick.
+He learns Savitar is a future version of himself.
 After saving Iris and defeating Savitar, Barry takes his place in the Speed Force in order to repent for his creation of Flashpoint.